bearror/literal-cat/README.md

 ### Constructing a constrained literal

 It's necessary to parse input at the system boundary (e.g. public API).
 The boundary is a great place for introducing constructors for your local concepts.
-The goal is to **attach the constraints that your concept conforms to as type-level tags**.
+What matters is ending up with *the proper type signature with the least overhead*.

 - Given a concept...
     ```ts